SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 #### 2.1.2.4 Observe Logs

-To see the logs as you start the application, use `cf logs sample`.
+To see the logs as you start the application, use `cf logs foo`.

 On a Linux cell, you should see something resembling the following during startup: